tiprankstipranks

 Climate change may adversely affect our operations and financial performance.

-There is continuing concern from members of the scientific community and the general public that emissions of greenhouse gases ("GHG") and other human activities have caused or will cause significant changes in weather patterns and increase the frequency and severity of extreme weather events, including, without limitation, droughts, wildfires, hurricanes and flooding.
+There is continuing concern from the scientific community and the general public that emissions of greenhouse gases ("GHG") and other human activities have caused or will cause significant changes in weather patterns and increase the frequency and severity of extreme weather events, including, droughts, wildfires, hurricanes and flooding.
 Extreme weather events have and may continue to adversely affect us because of their impact on the availability and cost of raw materials and components we need to produce our products and that we source from locations in the United States and internationally that have experienced and may continue to experience such events.
-In addition, extreme weather events could have an adverse impact on, among other things, our customers' demand for our products and services due to impacts of such events on them as well as decreased consumer demand and spending power as a result of such events, and also on our insurance premiums, operating costs and ability to timely fulfill customer orders in the event of damage or disruption to one of our facilities resulting from such an event.
+In addition, extreme weather events could have an adverse impact on our customers' demand for our products and services due to impacts on their, or general, consumer demand and spending power, and also on our insurance premiums, operating costs and ability to timely fulfill customer orders in the event of damage or disruption to one of our facilities.

 Natural and Human Disruptions - Risk 2